 X-frame Clothes Drying Rack

-One of the oldest styles, X-frame drying racks are study and able to hold a number of garments.
+One of the oldest styles, X-frame drying racks are sturdy and able to hold a number of garments.
 They are lightweight and collapsible.
 When collapsed, the rack can be easily stored behind a door, in a closet or even under the bed.
 These are a good choice for air-drying heavier clothes or throw rugs.
 While most are made from wood, sizes and finishes vary.

 02 of 08